-A dog vomiting and passing blood can be a sign of hemorrhagic gastroenteritis or HGE — a potentially life-threatening condition which occurs when large amounts of fluid seeps into the gut.
-While the symptoms could be a sign of another issue you should contact a vet right away if your dog is displaying these symptoms as if it is HGE, they will need urgent treatment.
+A dog vomiting and passing blood can be a sign of haemorrhagic gastroenteritis or HGE — a potentially life-threatening condition which occurs when large amounts of fluid seeps into the gut and your dog can dehydrate very quickly.
+While they could indicate another issue, you should contact a vet right away if your dog is displaying these symptoms as if your dog does have HGE, they will need urgent treatment.
 Learn more about hemorrhagic gastroenteritis here.

 Is blood in dog poo an emergency?

-If you think your dog’s condition might be life-threatening or require urgent treatment contact your vet to out of hours, your nearest Vets Now pet emergency clinic, so they can get treatment as quickly as possible.
+If you think your dog’s condition might be life-threatening or require urgent treatment contact your vet to out of hours, your nearest Vets Now pet emergency clinic, so they can be treated as quickly as possible.